sebastienpeek/swift-performance/README.md

 # swift-performance
-Shawn (websterx) and I decided that we should, whenever we have a challenging idea, to build it out in Swift 2.
+Shawn (webstersx) and I decided that we should, whenever we have a challenging idea, to build it out in Swift 2.

 As we were doing our first little challenge, we discussed performance testing.
 I decided to have a squirrel moment and build out swift-performance.